Here's a quick tutorial to help you add an extra layer of security to your WordPress blog.

 Pretty straightforward stuff if you're already familiar with WordPress.

-If you're not, then all you have to do is from the back end of your site (WordPress Admin area), is head over to Plugins > Add New, and do a search for "WPS Hide Login".
-See screenshot below.
+From the back end of your site (WordPress Admin area), head over to Plugins > Add New, and do a search for "WPS Hide Login".
+See the screenshot below.

 Once you've found it, simply hit the install and activate button.